Posture & Pain · 頸

 • Reduced range of motion in the neck

-• Tingling or numbness in arms due to nerve compression
+• Tingling or numbness in the arms from nerve compression

 • Forward head posture and rounded shoulders

-While it is easy to ignore this issue as a minor inconvenience at first, gradually it can develop into more serious issues such as chronic neck and shoulder pain.
-The persistent uneven pressure created by a turtleneck posture can also increase the risk of cervical disc herniation.
-Acupuncture under the IMEAST (Intramuscular Electroacupuncture Stimulation Treatment) protocol helps relieve pain and tension in the neck, shoulders, and upper back by improving blood flow, reducing inflammation, and promoting muscle relaxation.
-Along with stretching and ergonomic advice, this relief can help the patient retain correct posture, thereby relieving the syndrome.
+It is easy to shrug off at first, but left alone it can turn into chronic neck and shoulder pain, and the steady uneven pressure raises the risk of a cervical disc herniation.
+Acupuncture under the IMEAST (Intramuscular Electroacupuncture Stimulation Treatment) protocol eases the pain and tension in the neck, shoulders and upper back by improving blood flow, settling inflammation and letting the muscles relax.
+Paired with stretching and some ergonomic advice, that relief gives you room to hold a better posture and keep the syndrome from coming back.

 From the clinic